 Tenure track faculty positions in the Department of Biology, University of Kentucky

-Applicants must include the following: 1) letter of application, 2) CV, 3) research plan (upload under Specific Request 1), and 4) description of teaching interests (upload under Specific Request 2).
+Applicants must include the following: (1) letter of application, (2) CV, (3) research plan (uploaded under Specific Request 1), (4) description of teaching interests (uploaded under Specific Request 2), and (5) a reflection on the applicant’s commitments, approaches, and insights related to inclusion, diversity, and equity (uploaded under Specific Request 3).
 Also provide the names and contact information for three references when prompted in the academic profile.
 This information will be utilized to solicit recommendation letters from your references within the employment system.

-Questions about the Department and/or these searches should be addressed to Dr. Ann Morris, Interim Chair, Department of Biology, University of Kentucky, 101D Thomas Hunt Morgan Building, Lexington, KY 40506; email: email@example.com and telephone: 1 (859) 257-8823.
+For more details on the department and the university, visit us on the web (https://bio.as.uky.edu/) or on social media (@ukybiology on Twitter, Facebook, and Instagram).
+Questions about the these searches should be addressed to Dr. Vincent Cassone, Chair, Department of Biology, University of Kentucky, 101D Thomas Hunt Morgan Building, Lexington, KY 40506; email@example.com.